mrjones2014/legendary.nvim/README.md

   -- Automatically add which-key tables to legendary -- see "which-key.nvim Integration" below for more details auto_register_which_key = true,
+  -- settings for the :LegendaryScratch command scratchpad = {
+    -- configure how to show results of evaluated Lua code, -- either 'print' or 'float'
+    display_results = 'float',
+  },
 })
 ```